klauspost/rawspeed/README.md

 }
 ```

 The memory impact of this object is quite small, so you don’t have to free it every time.
-However, you may delete and re-create it if you know that the metadata file has been updated.
+However, you may delete and recreate it if you know that the metadata file has been updated.

 You can disable specific cameras in the XML file, or if you would want to do it in code, you can use: